Code-Institute-Submissions/Sandra-Be-magic-spells/README.md

 ## Acknowledgements

-* My mentor for helpful feedback.
+* My mentor Dick Vlaanderen for helpful feedback.
 * Student support at Code Institute Slack platform for their support.